pcmichaud/micro/source/cons_en.rst

 Budget Constraint
 +++++++++++++++++

 Until now, the consumer has available all baskets and he has preferences over those.
 In practice, he is limited by the resources he has, each time he has to purchase goods, at some price.
-Hence, those actions have an opportunity costs.
+Hence, those actions have an opportunity cost.

 -  One cannot spend more than income (or wealth) :math:`I`